 - In Into The Deep, Dash and Cam know that they cannot get to the orb machine with Ogel in the room, so Cam offers to go distract him with her "irresistible charms".

 - Weather-Control Machine: Ogel's pipe organ in Evil Music, which caused Weather Dissonance whenever played.

 - Weather Dissonance: In Evil Music, a sunny day on the beach was unexpectedly interrupted by a thunderstorm, a blizzard, and a tornado, all in quick succession.

 - What Happened to the Cat?: Mr. Whiskers only appeared in The Return of Ogel, and was never seen or even mentioned again.
 We don't even know if Mr. Whiskers survived the self-destruct mechanism of Ogel's base.

-- Wire Dilemma: In Charge's online training mission, you have to memorize the correct order of colors presented on a blackboard, then diffuse a Time Bomb by cutting only those colored wires in that order.
+- Wire Dilemma: In Charge's online training mission, the player must memorize the correct order of colors presented on a blackboard, then defuse a Time Bomb by cutting only those colored wires in that order.

 - You Fool!: Evil Ogel calls Dash Justice a fool at the start of the PC game.Evil Ogel: Fool!
 You'll never get past my security doors!
 Your rescue efforts will be futile!